-Prime Vision is working to not only provide products that enable the efficient, sustainable running of warehouse operations, but is also reducing the carbon cost of the solutions themselves.
+At its facility in Richmond, Virginia, Prime Vision is working not just to provide products that enable the efficient, sustainable running of warehouse operations but is also reducing the carbon cost of the solutions themselves.

 Robots are a critical component of a modern automated warehouse but are complex pieces of equipment that are intensive to produce.
 Consequently, Prime Vision focuses on reducing the impact of maintaining robots.
-A repair rather than replace approach helps improve sustainability, but when a robot is irreparable, Prime Vision rescues as many parts as possible to be used as spare components.
+A repair-rather-than-replace approach helps improve sustainability, but when a robot is beyond repair, Prime Vision rescues as many parts as possible to be used as spare components.
 Good-quality parts are fitted to other robots or used for in-house research - effectively recycling the components.
 Inspections identify and separate sub-par components, so there is no risk of fitting the robots with inferior parts.
-Localised repair facilities further ensure that spares and maintenance personnel can reach customers without generating the excessive carbon emissions associated with long distance travel.
+Localized repair facilities further ensure that spares and maintenance personnel can reach customers without generating the excessive carbon emissions associated with long-distance travel.

 Software is another area of focus.
 Maintenance can be carried out remotely, so nobody needs to drive to site to carry out updates.
-Prime Vision also continually optimises its software to run more efficiently, which reduces the number of servers required.
-Expanding on hardware, helping customers to collate facility computing power in an optimal, well monitored space can save additional energy during installation and operation.
-Prime Vision applies new IT developments too, such as hyper-converged infrastructure.
+Prime Vision also continually optimizes its software to run more efficiently, which reduces the number of servers required.
+Expanding on hardware and helping customers to collate facility computing power in an optimal, well-monitored space can save additional energy during installation and operation.
+Prime Vision applies new IT developments too, like hyper-converged infrastructure.
 Such cloud-style solutions with high scalability and efficiency can eliminate the need for large quantities of servers on-site, allowing customers to downsize infrastructure while adding the required flexibility.